salekd/santa/README.md

 In this way, you are for sure not going to miss Santa when he comes during Christmas! https://github.com/salekd/rpizero_smart_camera3

-The following tutorials by Adrian Rosebrock have been a great source of inspiration for this project:
+The following tutorials by Adrian Rosebrock have been a great source of inspiration for this project.
+I also used the dataset he prepared for the model building.
 * https://www.pyimagesearch.com/2017/12/18/keras-deep-learning-raspberry-pi/
 * https://www.pyimagesearch.com/2017/12/11/image-classification-with-keras-and-deep-learning/